Skip to content

 1. Start the telemetry collector:

-Run the following command in your terminal to download and start Jaeger and an OTEL collector:
+Run the following command in your terminal to download and start Jaeger and an OTel collector:

 Terminal window